NathanUrinovsky/Construction-Surveillance/README.md

 3. Extract it.
 4. Open it.
 5. Copy the folder named "keras_retinanet"
-6. Open the folder where anaconda is install on your computer.
+6. Open the folder where anaconda is installed on your computer.
 Inside this folder to go envs\environment_name\Lib\site-packages
 7. Paste the folder you copied
 8. You are good to go!